 Kabindrapur Temple in Kathmandu, built in the 17th Century for staging dance performances.

 Click on the small photos below for enlargements and further descriptions.
 To pay with a credit card through our secure Paypal server, click on the Add to Cart button.
-Basic air mail shipping is free worldwide.
-E-mail us or telephone 518.658.0156 for express shipping quotes or alternate payment methods.
+Priority mail shipping is free in the US; the cost of shipping to other countries will vary according to the shipping method.
+Please note that most countries charge customs duty which we have no control over and do not pay for you.
+Check with the Customs Department in your country to see how much you will be charged.
+E-mail us or telephone 518.658.3233 for shipping quotes or alternate payment methods.

 2. 18th Century Wood Architectural Panel of Krishna.
 11" tall, 6" wide, 5" deep.
 A decorative piece from an old house in Kathmandu showing Krishna playing the flute to two dancing cow herders.
 Very heavy, dense wood, probably from the sal tree.
-This is carved in the Newari style of the late Malla period (1482 to 1769) from the time of the creation of the three city states in the Kathmandu valley. $495.
+This is carved in the Newari style of the late Malla period (1482 to 1769) from the time of the creation of the three city states in the Kathmandu valley.
+SOLD.

 3. Shiva Temple Strut.
 Nepal, 16th - 17th century, wood.
 19" (48 cm.) tall.
 Standing figure of Shiva, garlanded, wearing the moon in his crown.
 One hand holds a trident, one other is partially worn away.
 The back of the wood has wonderful cracks and fissures while the figure itself is largely undamaged.
-It was once painted and the remains of the paint give the piece a silvery glow. $750.
+It was once painted and the remains of the paint give the piece a silvery glow. $550.

 5. 18th Century Garuda Corner Piece.
 Nepal, wood.
 14" (35 cm.) tall, 6" (15 cm.) wide, 4 1/2" (11.5 cm.) deep.
 Garuda, with arms outstretched, each holding a snake.
-Heavy wood and wonderful carving. $650.
+Heavy wood and wonderful carving.
+SOLD.

 6. 19th Century Panel Showing Farm Life.
 Nepal, wood.
 36" (91 cm.) long, 7" (17 cm.) tall, 3/4" (2 cm.) deep.
-Two farmers driving oxen, one milking a cow, birds a butterfly and a lizard. $275.
+Two farmers driving oxen, one milking a cow, birds a butterfly and a lizard.
+SOLD.

 7. 19th Century Panel Showing a Parade.
 Nepal, wood.
 36" (91 cm.) long, 7" (17 cm.) tall, 3/4" (2 cm.) deep.
 Men dancing, drumming, playing instruments while two women holding children look the other way. $275.